 - Whenever you set up a big holiday light display, this is one of the leading causes for needing upgraded circuits.

 - EV Car Chargers will require there own 120 Volt or 240 Volt electrical circuit.

 - Hot tubs draw a lot of electricity and are almost always a time for a new circuit installation and potentially upgrading your electrical panel.

 - If adding a new room to your house or other additional square footage is added, this will need to be accommodated by adding one or more new circuits to the system.
 Depending on the size and electrical requirements of your addition, the increase in amperage could require updating the electric panel as the only viable option.

 If you’re unsure about the best course of action, consult with the professionals at The Electric Connection.
 We’re always happy to talk with you about all of your options over the phone.
-We’re happy to schedule an appointment at your property to provide a free estimate, too, and to give you an in depth consultation in order to pick the very best course of action for your situation.
+We’re happy to schedule an appointment at your property to give you an in depth consultation in order to pick the very best course of action for your situation.

 Our policy of honest advice means that we’ll present you with the proper information, even if you decide to not use our services.
 That’s how we’ve done business since 1979, and it’s the reason that we are still the leading electrician in Los Angeles and the surrounding areas.
 Call us today to experience our excellent service in action.